 Other Salaries and Benefits.
-Excluding the items previously mentioned, the Department requests revised salary and benefit expenditures of \$42.2 million from all funds to support 470.2 full-time positions for the following programs: Central Management, Accounts and Control, Office of Management and Budget, Auditing, Facilities Management, Capital Projects, Legal Services, Purchasing, Office of Library and Information Services, Film Office, and Construction Permitting, Approvals and Licensing.
+Excluding the items previously mentioned, the Department requested revised salary and benefit expenditures of \$42.2 million from all funds to support 470.2 full-time positions for the following programs: Central Management, Accounts and Control, Office of Management and Budget, Auditing, Facilities Management, Capital Projects, Legal Services, Purchasing, Office of Library and Information Services, Film Office, and Construction Permitting, Approvals and Licensing.
 This is \$1.1 million less than enacted, including \$0.2 million less from general revenues to reflect additional turnover savings.
 The request reflects reductions from federal funds based on revised allocation percentages that the Department will receive for centralized services.
-The Department notes that during the FY 2013 fiscal closing, the decision was made to transfer the expenses directly to the Executive Office of Health and Human Services for positions that support the Unified Health Infrastructure Project to ensure transparency.
+The Department noted that during the FY 2013 fiscal closing, the decision was made to transfer the expenses directly to the Office of Health and Human Services for positions that support the Unified Health Infrastructure Project to ensure transparency.
 As of the pay period ending November 29, the Department had 41.0 positions vacant for the aforementioned programs.

-The Governor recommends \$0.7 million less than requested, primarily from general revenues for medical benefit savings and additional turnover savings in Central Management, Accounts and Control, Office of Management and Budget, and Facilities Management.
+The Governor recommended \$0.7 million less than requested, primarily from general revenues for medical benefit savings and additional turnover savings in Central Management, Accounts and Control, Office of Management and Budget, and Facilities Management.
+He subsequently requested an amendment to remove \$25,000 budgeted as salaries and benefits that the Emergency Management Agency would reimburse the Bureau of Audits.
+This appears to have also been in the Agency's budget.
+The Assembly included \$0.9 million in turnover savings and concurred with the remainder of the recommendation.

 Payroll System.
-The Department indicates that it is in the process of implementing a new payroll system, which would allow state employees to obtain their payroll stubs online.
+The Department indicated that it is in the process of implementing a new payroll system, which would allow state employees to obtain their payroll stubs online.
 It did not request any funding in its revised budget nor was any enacted.
 The new system is projected to be implemented by April 1, 2014.
 This is in conjunction with the Governor's proposal to eventually require all employees to receive their pay through direct deposit.
 A subsequent phase will allow state employees to obtain their W-2 forms online as well.
-The Governor recommends \$25,000, including \$10,000 for implementation costs and \$15,000 for three months of processing fees.
+The Governor recommended \$25,000, including \$10,000 for implementation costs and \$15,000 for three months of processing fees.
+The Assembly concurred.

 All Other Operations.
-The Department requests \$0.5 million more from all funds, including \$149,317 from general revenues for all other operating costs.
+The Department requested \$0.5 million more from all funds, including \$149,317 from general revenues for all other operating costs.
 This reflects a shift of \$72,930 in turnover savings to operating costs to ensure that the Office of Library and Information Services meets its maintenance of effort requirement.
 The remaining \$76,387 from general revenues is for staff training, computer and office supplies.
 All other sources include adjustments based on anticipated federal awards and restricted receipts.
-The Governor concurs, with the exception of removing \$30,999 from all funds to reflect anticipated expenditures in Accounts and Control and Construction Permitting, Approvals and Licensing.
+The Governor concurred, with the exception of removing \$30,999 from all funds to reflect anticipated expenditures in Accounts and Control and Construction Permitting, Approvals and Licensing.
+The Assembly concurred.